Boston College Supplemental Essays

 So, after reading the Boston College essay prompts, it’s time to choose.
 Which one speaks to you?
 Of the Boston College essay prompts, yours should best showcase you and why you’re a good fit at Boston College.
 If you’re stuck between several Boston College essay prompts, you might try your hand at a ten-minute free-write.

-Another key point is showing why Boston College is a good fit for you.
+You should also highlight why Boston College is a good fit for you.
 Why is it on your college list?
 At the end of the day, you’re the one who’ll ultimately accept an offer and attend.
 Why do you feel Boston College is a place you want to be?
 Whichever one of the Boston College essay prompts you select, ensure you can answer every part of it.

 Start by addressing the big ideas, then go back and make sure you’ve answered the Boston College essay prompts entirely.
 Then, you can start fine-tuning your Boston College supplemental essays.
-Review each paragraph—does every part of your Boston College essays connect to you, your worldview, or your beliefs?
+Review each paragraph — does every part of your Boston College essays connect to you, your worldview, or your beliefs?
 Remember, effective Boston College supplemental essays put the author and their passions or interests at the center.

 How do I write the Boston College supplemental essay?

 Boston College supplemental essays show Boston College admissions what kind of student you are and what kind you can become.
-The low Boston College acceptance rate makes standout Boston College supplemental essays even more important.
+Moreover, the low Boston College acceptance rate makes standout Boston College supplemental essays even more important.
 However, don’t let the Boston College acceptance rate scare you.
 Just as there isn’t one formula to impress Boston College admissions, there isn’t one correct way to write Boston College supplemental essays.

 Before beginning your Boston College application, consider experiences that have shaped who you are and how you see the world.
 Reflect on your accomplishments, the challenges you’ve faced, your successes, and your failures.
-While the low Boston College acceptance rate might seem discouraging, you can create a Boston College application that stands out!
+While the low Boston College acceptance rate might seem discouraging, you can create a Boston College application that stands out.

 Getting started